Timurid architecture: Characteristics

 Brick was used as the main construction material, as it was during previous periods in this region.
 To cover large brick surfaces with colorful decoration, the banna'i tiling technique was used to create geometric patterns and Kufic inscriptions at relatively low cost, while more expensive tile mosaic, developed in previous periods, continued to be used for more curvilinear floral patterns.
-Tiles were favoured on the outside as they were more resistant to the elements.
-Other decorative tile techniques included mo'araq cut-tile mosaics, and haft-rang underglaze ceramic tiles.
+Another decorative tile technique attested in this period is the haft-rang underglaze ceramic tiles (related to the cuerda seca tilework).
+Tiles were favoured on the outside of buildings as they were more resistant to the elements.
 On the inside, walls were often covered with a paper-mâché-like plaster which was painted, gilt, and carved with reliefs.
 Marble paneling was also used in some monuments.

 Many Timurid religious monuments are marked by prominent domes.
 They are usually double-shelled, consisting of an inner dome visible from the inside and a taller, outer dome visible from the outside.
 On the outside, the domes are supported on a tall, cylindrical drum and have an onion shape (i.e. bulging on the sides and pointed at the top).
 They are covered with predominantly turquoise tile decoration and sometimes are fluted or ribbed.